PrakharChelawat/Gaming_DashBoard/README.md

 - Add tests, Docker Compose (Postgres + app), and CI pipeline (Newman runner for Postman collection).
 - Add metrics (Prometheus) and health endpoints for production readiness.

+## UI Stats Dashboard
+This UI displays the Top 10 live leaderboard, allows user rank lookup, and lets you add +2 points to any user using the APIs: GET /api/leaderboard/top, GET /api/leaderboard/rank/{userId}, and POST /api/leaderboard/submit.
+The page auto-refreshes every 3 seconds, showing rank, username, and total score, with search functionality for any specific user.
+Open the UI by navigating to http://localhost:8080/ (or your current server URL) in the browser.

 ---
 ```